Build a Kubernetes k3s Cluster in vSphere with Terraform and Packer

 - In the first two lines of the script, we set our Vault environment variables for the address and token

-one. - To ssh into the VMs, we need to use the private key associated with the public key that we stored in the VMs via Packer.
-Therefore, we copy the
+– To ssh into the VMs, we need to use the private key associated with the public key that we stored in the VMs via Packer.
+Therefore, we copy the id_rsa key that is stored in the GitLab CI/CD variables (could also be stored in Vault) to the .ssh directory.

 - As mentioned earlier, we use Vault to store the kube config.
 If you're just testing things out, you could create the config as a GitLab artifact and download it from the pipeline.
 However, this is HIGHLY INSECURE and should not be used in production.